kungfoo/falcon-bms-control/README.md

 # Development prerequisites

-- Any text editor, try `vscode`, `vim` or something fancier.
+- Any text editor, try `vscode`, `vim` or something fancier
 - `love2d` installed using a package manager of sorts
 - `stylua` installed using a package manager or `cargo` to format lua code
+- (_Recommended_) Unix or linux or the linux subsystem (on windows) to run any of the scripts
-- (_Not required_) An android or windows touch device to test using touch features.
+- (_Not required_) An android or windows touch device to test using touch features
+- (_Not required_) `cargo` and a rust toolchain to build `boon` to build release packages

+# Contributions guidelines

+- Please format your code, there are scripts to do it with consistent settings across platforms.